ISO 27001 Controls: A Complete Guide to Annex A Controls

 • Controls: These are specific security measures listed in Annex A that help you mitigate risks and protect information assets.
 The controls are grouped into 14 categories, covering areas like access control, cryptography, incident management, and business continuity.
 Unlike clauses, controls are not mandatory unless they are relevant to your risk assessment and business needs.

-In short, clauses define what you must do to establish an ISMS, while controls provide the technical and operational measures to protect information security.
+In short, clauses define what you must do to establish an ISMS, while ISO 27001 Annex A controls provide the technical and operational measures to protect information security.
 You need to comply with the clauses, but you can select and implement only the controls that address your company’s specific risks.

 Your leadership team is responsible for setting the tone for information security within the company.
-Without their commitment, implementing ISO 27001 controls can become a challenge.
+Without their commitment, implementing ISO 27001 Annex A controls can become a challenge.
 Their responsibilities include:

 • Providing strategic direction and ensuring information security aligns with business objectives.